mattyweb/prefect-poc/README.md

 * Insert the downloaded data to a temporary table in Postgres
 * Move the data from the temporary to the requests table
 * Update views and vacuum the database
-* Write some metadata about the load
+* Write some metadata about the load (and options post to Slack)

 ## To-dos/Next steps

-* Add Slack message on completion
+* Clear API Redis cache when complete
 * Clean out old CSV files (?)
 * Create better mocks for tests
+* Configure the views to refresh during load

 ## Socrata